CEA is grateful for the opportunity to provide you with

 however, additional housing charges may apply.
 Consequently, it is essential that

-you describe in your application the type of physical or visual impairment
+you describe in your Health & Wellness Profile the type of physical or visual impairment

 you have and the type of accommodation you need to participate fully in the educational